FrozenNode/Laravel-Administrator/docs/localization.md

 Administrator currently supports the following languages:

-> ca da de en es eu fr hu it ja nl pl pt pt-BR ru se si sr tr uk vi zh-CN
+> ar bg ca da de en es eu fi fr hu it ja nl pl pt pt-BR ru se si sr tr uk vi zh-CN zh-TW

 If you don't see the language you want, [contributing a new language is crazy easy](#contributing)!